plone/training/mastering-plone/add-ons.rst

 * Can we submit talks now?
 * Can we create lists with the most important properties of each talk?
-* Can we allow a jury to vote on talks?

 We often have to work with structured data.
 Up to a degree we can do all this TTW, but at some point we run into barriers.
 In the next part of the training, we'll teach you how to break through these barriers.